 But we assure you that the random number generators used by online casinos are completely random and are constantly monitored and tweaked to ensure that the results they generate are as close to 'natural' as possible.

-Some of our casinos even go as far as to publish the Return To Player (RTP) statistics every day, to show the current percentage chance of winning on any game.
-A great example of this level of transparency can be found at Videoslots, where the 'Game Payout' tab is shown right at the top of the home page - clearly, there's no attempt to hide things from players!
+Some of our casinos even go as far as to publish the Return To Player (RTP) statistics, to show the current percentage chance of winning on any game.
+Radiant Star Casino, for example, have a page devoted to Game RTPs where you can see the percentage payouts on a range of Slots games.
+Another great example of this level of transparency can be found at Videoslots, where the 'Game Payout' tab is shown right at the top of the home page - clearly, there's no attempt to hide things from players!

 As mentioned above, when you play online, you're playing alone.
 That gives you a great amount of freedom, but there's an important psychological effect to consider.

 Let's say you're playing Blackjack in a real casino on a table with four other players and you hit an unlucky streak and lose ten hands in a row.
 It's highly unlikely that all the players at your table are having such a bad time as you - the probability is that one or more players at your table will win some of those hands.